 - Mentally hug them and wish them better days. — This little trick can positively change the way we see people who offend us.
 Let’s say someone has just said something unpleasant to us.
 How dare they!
 Who do they think they are?
 They have no consideration for our feelings!
 But of course, with a heated reaction like this, we’re not having any consideration for their feelings either—they may be suffering inside in unimaginable ways.
 By remembering this, we can try to show them empathy, and realize that their behavior is likely driven by some kind of inner pain.
 They are being unpleasant as a coping mechanism for their pain.
 And so, mentally, we can give them a hug.
 We can have compassion for this broken person, because we all have been broken and in pain at some point too.
 We’re the same in many ways.
 Sometimes we need a hug, some extra compassion, and a little unexpected love.

 Try one of these strategies the next time someone offends you.
 And then smile in serenity, armed with the comforting knowledge that there’s no reason to let someone else’s behavior turn you into someone you aren’t.

-(Note: Angel and I build “smarter communication” strategies and habits with our students in the “Love and Relationships” module of Getting Back to Happy Course.)
+(Note: Marc and I build “smarter communication” strategies and habits with our students in the “Love and Relationships” module of Getting Back to Happy Course.)

 Yes, it’s your turn…